richardsbenjamin/richardsbenjamin.github.io/_posts/2025-07-18-data-driven-weather-models.md

 <br>
 <figure>
   <img src="/assets/post1_fig2.png" alt="ML Models RMSE" width="500" height="400" class="center-image">
-  <figcaption>RMSE for ML and NWP models at multiple lead times</figcaption>
+  <figcaption class="figcaption>RMSE for ML and NWP models at multiple lead times</figcaption>
 </figure>

 However, machine learning models require large amounts of data to be effective.
 Their performance often degrades in data-sparse regions or for rare and extreme events.
 In particular, studies have shown that ML models often underestimate the intensity of cyclones and other high-impact phenomena.
 The below figure from [Shi et al.](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2024JH000481) demonstrates this by showing the relative error of maximum wind speeds for a well known data-driven model, PanguWeather (PANGU-ECMWF, PANGU-NCEP, PANGU-ERA5; the same model with different initial conditions).
 It can be seen that compared to the other NWP models, PanguWeather has greater error (closer to zero is better), and greater dispersion.